 What is public liability (PL) insurance?

-- You wire up a new server but accidentally damage some peripheral equipment while completing the job.
+- You wire up a new server, but accidentally damage some peripheral equipment in the process.

-- A client visits your office to discuss a project, but trips over some poorly stacked storage box, causing an injury.
+- A client visits your office to discuss a project but trips over poorly stacked storage boxes, resulting in an injury.

 Why would a contractor need public liability insurance?